Photo-Skull and Video Superimposition

 Last updated:

-On the morning of 2 October 1935, a parcels delivery worker in Edinburgh found a bundle of wrapped flesh and bone in a gully at the Gardenholme Linn near Moffat in southern Scotland.
-Over the following days, more bundles were recovered from the same stream and the surrounding hillside.
-Sixty-six fragments of human tissue were eventually collected, belonging to two individuals.
-The case would become the Buck Ruxton identification: the first time in any courtroom, anywhere in the world, that a skull was positively matched to a photographic portrait through a process of superimposition.
+On 2 October 1935, a parcels delivery worker found wrapped flesh and bone in a gully near Moffat in southern Scotland.
+Sixty-six fragments, belonging to two individuals, were recovered over the following days.
+The case became the Buck Ruxton identification: the first time a skull was matched to a photographic portrait through superimposition in any courtroom.

-The method that Glaister and Brash developed for that case, placing a life portrait photograph alongside a photograph of a recovered skull and aligning them on shared anatomical landmarks until the bone structure beneath the soft tissue became visible, has been refined, digitalised, and debated across the nine decades since.
-It now appears in casework across multiple jurisdictions: from the International Criminal Tribunal for the former Yugoslavia (ICTY) proceedings on Srebrenica identifications, to the FBI's involvement in the 1985 identification of Josef Mengele in Brazil, to Indian CBI casework in the Aarushi-Hemraj homicides of 2008.
+The method Glaister and Brash developed has been refined, digitalised, and debated across nine decades.
+When a case skull yields an inconclusive superimposition, forensic facial approximation is the complementary investigative tool that generates a visual lead without requiring an existing photograph.
+The method now appears across jurisdictions: from ICTY proceedings on Srebrenica identifications, to the 1985 identification of Josef Mengele in Brazil, to Indian CBI casework in the Aarushi-Hemraj homicides of 2008.

 Photo-skull and video superimposition occupies an unusual position among forensic identification methods.
-Unlike frontal sinus comparison or DNA typing, it does not produce a positive identification from an unknown against a known record.
+Unlike frontal sinus comparison and comparative radiography or DNA-based disaster victim identification, it does not produce a positive identification from an unknown against a known record.
 It produces an opinion about consistency or inconsistency of morphological features between a skull and a photograph.
 This is both its forensic utility (it can support identification in the absence of any antemortem radiograph or biological sample) and its forensic limitation (it cannot by itself constitute the sole basis for a positive identification in most jurisdictions).
 Understanding the method thoroughly means understanding both what it can deliver and what it cannot.
+The taphonomic condition of the skull at the time of comparison, shaped by soil chemistry, scavenging, fire, and water immersion, directly affects which landmarks remain measurable and how much confidence the comparison can carry.

 Buck Ruxton was a Lancaster general practitioner born Buktyar Rustomji Ratanji Hakim in Bombay (now Mumbai).
 He had lived in England since the 1920s and practised medicine in Lancaster under the anglicised name.
 On the night of 14-15 September 1935, he murdered his wife Isabella Ruxton and their nursemaid Mary Jane Rogerson.
 He then dismembered both bodies, wrapped the remains in parcels of old newspaper, transported them north, and scattered them along the Gardenholme Linn.